-Of the predominant gynecologic cancers, the incidence of cervical cancer in the United States has significantly declined over the years with the development of effective screening methods.
+The incidence of cervical cancer in the United States has significantly declined over the years as a result of the development of effective screening methods.

-Nevertheless, in 2012, cervical cancer will be diagnosed in 12,170 women in the United States, and approximately 4,220 women will die of the disease.
+Nevertheless, in 2015 it is estimated that cervical cancer will be diagnosed in 12,900 women in the United States, and approximately 4,100 women will die of the disease.
+Currently, an estimated 249,496 women are living with cervical cancer in the United States.

-Carcinoma of the uterine cervix primarily affects women from the lower socioeconomic class and those with poor access to routine medical care.
+Carcinoma of the uterine cervix worldwide affects women from lower socioeconomic classes and those with poor access to routine medical care.

-Although invasive cervical carcinoma is relatively uncommon in the United States compared with the more common cancers in women (breast, endometrial, and ovarian cancers), it is the second most common malignancy in women worldwide, accounting for 15% of all new female cancers.
-Worldwide, there are an estimated 500,000 new cases of and 240,000 deaths from cervical cancer every year.
+Although invasive cervical carcinoma is relatively uncommon in the United States compared with the more common cancers in women (breast, endometrial, and ovarian cancers), it is the second most common malignancy in women worldwide, accounting for 15% of all new cancers in females.
+Worldwide, there are an estimated 500,000 new cases of, and 240,000 deaths from, cervical cancer every year.
 It remains a significant health burden in developing countries, where more than 80% of women with cervical cancer receive the diagnosis at advanced stages.
-This is due, in part, to poor access to medical care and the unavailability of routine screening in many of these countries.
+This is due, in part, to poor access to medical care and the lack of available routine screening in many of these countries.

 Molecular and epidemiologic evidence clearly indicates that certain types of human papillomavirus (HPV), which are sexually transmitted, are the principal causes of invasive cervical cancer and cervical intraepithelial neoplasia (CIN).
 More than 100 HPV types have been identified, and about 40 infect the genital tract.
 HPV-16 and HPV-18 are the types most commonly linked with cancer and are present in 70% of cervical cancers and high-grade CINs.
 Two vaccines to prevent cervical cancer were approved by the US Food and Drug Administration (FDA) and became available in 2006 and 2009, respectively.

 Gardasil is a quadrivalent vaccine approved by the FDA in 2006 for prophylactic vaccination in girls and women aged 9 to 26 years.
 The vaccine is composed of the major capsid protein of HPV, which is the product of the L1 gene of HPV.
 The capsid protein assembles itself into virus-like particles, or VLPs.
 VLPs lack viral DNA and are therefore unable to induce cancer, but they are able to trigger an antibody response against the HPV types represented in the vaccine.
 Gardasil contains the recombinant VLPs assembled from the L1 proteins of HPV types 16 and 18, which cause approximately 70% of cervical cancers, as well as types 6 and 11, which cause more than 90% of genital wart cases.
 Cervarix is a bivalent vaccine also approved by the FDA to prevent cervical dysplasia and cervical cancer caused by HPV types 16 and 18.
 Prophylactic vaccination with these HPV VLP vaccines against HPV-16 and HPV-18 has transformed the prospects for reducing the incidence of this disease on a global scale, achieving more than 98% protection in randomized clinical trials against precursor lesions such as CIN grade 2/3 and adenocarcinoma in situ.
-However, screening for cervical cancer will have to continue, because only 2 of the 15 oncogenic HPV types are in the vaccines, and for 2 to 3 decades at least, unvaccinated sexually active women will remain at risk for the disease.
+Regrettably, according to a recent report of the National Health Interview Survey (2010 data), only 22.7% of eligible women received one or more doses and only 12.7% received the three required doses.
+Education, access, and cost were the main deterrents.
+Screening for cervical cancer will have to continue, because only 2 of the 15 oncogenic HPV types are in the vaccines, and for 2 to 3 decades at least, unvaccinated sexually active women will remain at risk for the disease.
 If both vaccination and screening are combined, the virtual elimination of cervical cancer and the other HPV-16– and HPV-18–associated cancers is possible.
+A novel nonavalent vaccine that covers five additional subtypes of HPV (31, 33, 45, 52, and 58) in addition to 6, 11, 16, and 18, has completed phase III testing and received FDA approval in December 2014 for use in females 9 through 26 years of age and males 9 through 15 years old.

 Age of onset of sexual activity